 I'm nodding because I get it.
-I used to be stuck in the hustle, watching other coaches, emulating, copying, trying to implement what they were implementing... always falling just short of the prize.
+I used to be stuck in the hustle, watching other bosses, emulating, copying, trying to implement what they were implementing... always falling just short of the prize.

 I would sit and run the numbers.
-"If I can just get 100 people in this program, I'll make $500K" - surely it couldn't be THAT hard to find 100 people who need my help.
+"If I can just get 100 people into this business, I'll make..." - surely it couldn't be THAT hard to find 100 people who need my help.

 But it is, isn't it?